jasonwmcswain/pdf-mergician/docs/makefile-targets.md

 # Makefile Targets Reference

-Complete reference for all available make targets in merge-pdf.
+Complete reference for all available make targets in pdf-mergician.

 ## Quick Reference